Chovot HaLevavot: Unity of God

-Bahya then endeavours to define God as the absolute unity, distinguishing God's unity from all other possible unities.
-Bahya's work, in this regard, prompted Yemeni 12th-century Jewish philosopher Natan'el al-Fayyumi to compile a work that counters some of the basic arguments espoused by Bahya; al-Fayyumi argues for a more profound unity of God than that expressed.
+Ibn Paquda then endeavours to define God as absolute unity, distinguishing it from all other possible unities.
+Ibn Paquda's work, in this regard, prompted Yemeni 12th-century Jewish philosopher Natan'el al-Fayyumi to compile a work that counters some of the basic arguments espoused by ibn Paquda; al-Fayyumi argues for a more profound unity of God than that expressed.

 Attributes of God

-Adopting his Neoplatonic idea of God as the one who can be only felt by the longing Soul (not grasped by reason), Bahya finds it superfluous to prove the incorporeality of God.
-The question Bahya poses about God is, how can one know a being so far beyond our mental comprehension that we can not even define him?
-In answering this, Bahya distinguishes between two kinds of attributes: essential attributes and such derived from activity.
+Adopting his Neoplatonic idea of God as the one who can be only felt by the longing Soul (not grasped by reason), ibn Paquda finds it superfluous to prove the incorporeality of God.
+The question ibn Paquda poses about God is, how can one know a being so far beyond our mental comprehension that we can not even define him?
+In answering this, ibn Paquda distinguishes between two kinds of attributes: essential attributes and those derived from activity.

 Three attributes of God are essential, though one derives them from Creation: